TimothyLambden/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Testing Research assistant at Cambridge University, Yusuf Hamied Department of Chemistry
+role: Research assistant at Cambridge University, Yusuf Hamied Department of Chemistry

 # Organizations/Affiliations to show in About widget
 organizations: